 Methadone is a prescription drug used to treat severe pain.
 It’s also used to treat addiction to opioid drugs, such as heroin.
-But because methadone is itself an opiate, it’s also highly addictive.
-The unfortunate fact is, some people become addicted to methadone as they use it to wean themselves off of another opiate.
+It’s often a very helpful and effective treatment for those who need it for this purpose.

 Drug treatment for withdrawal

 Your doctor can provide treatments to ease withdrawal symptoms.
 These treatments make it much more likely that you’ll recover fully.
 Buprenorphine, naloxone, and clonidine are drugs used to shorten the withdrawal process and relieve some of the related symptoms.

 Due to the risk of methadone misuse and overdose, methadone therapy is only available to people who are enrolled in a government-approved treatment program.
 A doctor monitors your methadone intake and response to make sure that the withdrawal process is safe and effective.
 The doctor continues the therapy until your body no longer needs methadone at all.